sunfanyunn/graph-classification/README.md

 A collection of graph classiifcation methods.

-All methods are more or less modified to accept graph data from [https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets]()
+All methods are modified to accept graph data from [https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets]()

 Download data to `./data` and refer to `go.sh` under every directory for sample usage.